Ramen eggs (ajitsuke tamago or ajitama)

 How long do ramen eggs keep?

-To avoid overly salty eggs, I’d recommend removing the eggs from the marinade after 12-24 hours of soaking.
+To avoid overly salty eggs, I’d recommend removing the eggs from the marinade after about 24-48 hours of soaking.
 Afterwards, simply keep the eggs in an airtight container and consume within 3 days.

 Can I customize my ramen eggs?

 You 100% can.
-Sometimes I’d add a tablespoon of Korean chilli flakes for a bit of spice, and maybe some dried mushroom or kombu to boost the umami notes.
-You could also experiment with other spices such as garlic, ginger, star anise, etc.
+Add a couple teaspoons of chili flakes for spice, or possibly some dried mushroom or kombu (kelp) to boost the umami notes.
+You could also experiment with other spices such as garlic, ginger, star anise, cinnamon, etc.

 Here’s some other egg recipes you might enjoy: